jenniferteaa/AiLock/README.md

 ## Error Tolerance Threshold
 ETT in terms of ai.lock represents the threshold used to separate valid from invalid authentication samples.
 Lower τ values indicate a stricter threshold for accepting matches between images.
 Given a reference image (the user initially sets as the password) and a candidate image (the image that the user has clicked in order to pass the authentication) Error Tolerance Threshold serves as a critical parameter in determining the level of similarity required between reference and candidate images for them to be considered a match.
 Adjusting this threshold allows system designers to balance between accommodating variations and maintaining precision in image recognition tasks.

-Higher values of τ (e.g., τ = 7.80) indicate a higher tolerance for errors or discrepancies between images.
+`Higher values of τ (e.g., τ = 7.80) indicate a higher tolerance for errors or discrepancies between images.
 In other words, the system is more lenient in accepting matches.
-Lower values of τ (e.g., τ = 6.82) suggest a stricter threshold for accepting matches, meaning the system is more selective and requires a higher degree of similarity between images to accept them as matches.
+Lower values of τ (e.g., τ = 6.82) suggest a stricter threshold for accepting matches, meaning the system is more selective and requires a higher degree of similarity between images to accept them as matches.`

-This will display the installation command with proper syntax highlighting for the shell (`bash`) code.
-You can replace `your-package` with the name of your actual package.
-Similarly, you can include Python code blocks using the `python` language identifier: